 Natural gas is a type of fuel, like gasoline or diesel, used to drive engines or heat buildings.
 After it is removed from the ground it can be refrigerated to minus 162°C; at that temperature it turns into liquid (referred to as LNG or liquefied natural gas) that takes up far less space so that it can be economically transported.
 It is also stored as a liquid until ready for use, at which time it is returned to a gas.

 This video provides you with more information about liquefied natural gas.

 As an isolated grid in one of the world’s least-forgiving environments, it’s crucial that we have a reliable backup system.
 Until recently, we used diesel generators during power outages, to supplement our hydro in very cold weather, and during droughts.

-As with diesel, we use our natural gas units for emergency back-up, during years of low water at our hydro facilities, or peaking during the cold winter months.
-The vast majority of power we produce will continue to be from renewable sources (in 2018 close to 94 percent of the electricity we are generating is from hydro).
+As with diesel, we use our natural gas units for emergency backup, during years of low water at our hydro facilities, or peaking during the cold winter months.
+The vast majority of power we produce will continue to be from renewable sources (in 2018 close to 94 percent of the electricity we were generating was from hydro).